 - Beta versions of the next release of the software

-- Planning documents, from short-term specifications to long-term vision documents
+- Planning documents, from short-term specifications to long-term

 - Company financial statements (if you’re a public company)

 - Contact information

 The goal is simply to make it easy for people to synch up with what

 you’re doing – and what could be easier than moving a portion of your hard